Jurickson Profar Preview, Player Props: Rockies vs. White Sox

-On Friday, Jurickson Profar (.263 on-base percentage in past 10 games, 57 points below season-long percentage) and the Colorado Rockies play the Chicago White Sox, whose starting pitcher will be Michael Kopech.
-First pitch is at 8:40 PM ET.
+The Colorado Rockies, including Jurickson Profar (.222 on-base percentage in past 10 games, 98 points below season-long percentage), battle starting pitcher Jesse Scholtens and the Chicago White Sox at Coors Field, Saturday at 8:10 PM ET.

-In his last game, he went 1-for-5 with a double against the Diamondbacks.
+He had a one-hit showing in his previous game (1-for-4) against the White Sox.

 Jurickson Profar Game Info & Props vs. the White Sox